userminer2/EclipsedOS/README.md

 # Known issues:

-    -Restarting the system is extremely buggy
+    -Restarting the system is extremely buggy.
     -The "Media Keys"(chromebooks) don't work.(by default)
     -The boot screen is has the wrong logo(installer only).
     -The themes don't apply correctly on installer when using a legacy bios.